 Study of 15 Research Reserves Finds Crabs Pose No Large-Scale Salt Marsh Threat

-While specific crab species can cause local damage, rising seas appear to be a bigger threat to salt marshes nationwide.
+The Takeaway: While specific crab species can cause local damage, rising seas appear to be a bigger threat to salt marshes nationwide.

 A study in the journal Ecology found it unlikely that crabs pose a major threat to U.S. salt marshes on a broad scale.
 The study, which focused on the types of crabs living in salt marshes, was conducted at 15 NOAA national estuarine research reserves in 13 coastal states.